 The Benjamin A. Gilman International Scholarship Program offers grants for U.S. citizen undergraduate students of limited financial means to pursue academic studies or credit-bearing, career-oriented internships abroad.
 Such international exchange is intended to better prepare U.S. students to assume significant roles in an increasingly global economy and interdependent world.

 - Be a citizen of the United States;

 - Be an undergraduate student in good standing at an accredited institution of higher education in the United States

 - Be receiving a Federal Pell Grant or provide proof that he/she will be receiving a Pell Grant during the term of his/her study abroad program or internship;

 - Be in the process of applying to, or accepted for, a study abroad or internship program of at least two weeks for community college students and four weeks for students from four-year institutions, in a single country and eligible for credit from the student's home institution.
 Proof of program acceptance is required prior to award disbursement;

 - Be proposing to study in a country not currently under a Travel Warning issued by the United States Department of State.

-- Fall or entire academic year - Open in January - Deadline in March
+- Fall or entire academic year (Programs beginning in July through October) Application opens in January, deadline in March

 For more information, please visit the Benjamin A. Gilman International Scholarship website.